 Once you get past the “nice” directories you will most likely find a lot of lower tier directories and scraper or parasite sites that do not have an option to edit a listing.
 This is where the cleanup process becomes very time consuming and annoying.
 I typically hunt down the site contact information and write an email requesting the information be removed or updated with the correct info.
 If you do this be sure to include a link to the listing and your correct information for them to use.
 My first email is typically very cordial and polite.

-If the listing is not updated in a week I will follow up with a more stern email suggesting the listing is causing confusion to my clients and sometimes threatening legal action.
+If the listing is not updated in a week I will follow up with a more stern email suggesting the listing is causing confusion to my clients and informing that failure to update will result in a cease and desist to their hosting provider.

 It is up to you how far you want to take things but I typically stop after the second attempt because it is not worth the time.
 Some of the incorrect citations will not get fixed.
 As annoying as that might be you can overcome them and stack the search data profile in your favor by building more correct citations to your business.